ColinMaudry/sparql-router/README.md

 - Enabled canned queries
 - Extension (.csv, .xml, etc.) defines the format returned by the endpoint
 - Passthrough queries via `/sparql`
-- Create new canned queries by HTTP POST, HTTP PUT, SSH or FTP
+- Create new canned queries by HTTP POST, SSH or FTP

 ## License